 A seminal figure in American hacking, Kevin Mitnick got his start as a teen.
 In 1981, he was charged with stealing computer manuals from Pacific Bell.
-In 1982 he hacked the North American Defense Command (NORAD), which inspired the 1983 film "War Games."
+In 1982, he hacked the North American Defense Command (NORAD), an achievement that inspired the 1983 film War Games.
 In 1989, he hacked Digital Equipment Corporation's (DEC) network and made copies of their software.
 Because DEC was a leading computer manufacturer at the time, this act put Mitnick on the map.
 He was later arrested, convicted and sent to prison.
 During his conditional release, he hacked Pacific Bell's voicemail systems.

-Throughout his hacking career, Mitnick didn't exploit the access and data he'd obtained.
-While it's widely believed that he once obtained full control of Pacific Bell's network, Mitnik wasn't out to exploit the results, but wanted to prove it could be done.
-A warrant was issued for his arrest for the Pacific Bell incident, but he fled and was in hiding for more than two years.
-When caught, he went to prison for multiple counts of wire fraud and computer fraud.
+Throughout his hacking career, Mitnick never exploited the access and data he obtained.
+It's widely believed that he once obtained full control of Pacific Bell's network simply to prove it could be done.
+A warrant was issued for his arrest for the Pacific Bell incident, but Mitnick fled and lived in hiding for more than two years.
+When caught, he served time in prison for multiple counts of wire fraud and computer fraud.

 Anonymous got its start in 2003 on 4chan message boards in an unnamed forum.
 The group exhibits little organization and is loosely focused on the concept of social justice.
-For example, in 2008 the group took issue with the Church of Scientology and begin disabling their websites, thus negatively impacting theirs search rankings in Google and overwhelming its fax machines with all-black images.
+For example, in 2008 the group took issue with the Church of Scientology and begin disabling their websites, thus negatively impacting their search rankings in Google and overwhelming its fax machines with all-black images.
 In March 2008, a group of "Anons" marched passed Scientology centers around the world wearing the now-famous Guy Fawkes mask.
-As noted by The New Yorker, while the FBI and other law enforcement agencies have tracked down some of the group's more prolific members, the lack of any real hierarchy makes it almost impossible to eliminate Anonymous as a whole.
+As noted by The New Yorker, while the FBI and other law enforcement agencies have tracked down some of the group's more prolific members, the lack of any real hierarchy makes it almost impossible to identify or eliminate Anonymous as a whole.

 In 2001, 20-year-old Adrian Lamo used an unprotected content management tool at Yahoo to modify a Reuters article and add a fake quote attributed to former Attorney General John Ashcroft.
-Often, Lamo would hack systems and then notify both the press and his victims — in some cases, he'd help clean up the mess to improve their security.
+Lamo often hacked systems and then notified both the press and his victims.
+In some cases, he'd help clean up the mess to improve their security.
 As Wired points out, however, Lamo took things too far in 2002, when he hacked The New York Times' intranet, added himself to the list of expert sources and began conducting research on high-profile public figures.
-Because he preferred to wander the streets with little more than a backpack and often had no fixed address, Lamo earned the moniker "The Homeless Hacker."
+Lamo earned the moniker "The Homeless Hacker" because he preferred to wander the streets with little more than a backpack and often had no fixed address.

 According to the New York Daily News, Gonzalez, dubbed "soupnazi," got his start as the "troubled pack leader of computer nerds" at his Miami high school.
 He eventually became active on criminal commerce site Shadowcrew.com and was considered one of its best hackers and moderators.
 At 22, Gonzalez was arrested in New York for debit card fraud related to stealing data from millions of card accounts.
 To avoid jail time, he became an informant for the Secret Service, ultimately helping indict dozens of Shadowcrew members.